cloudprudhvi/project/README.md

-# project for ecs application
+# project for ecs application in main branch